jirayrva/SalesDashboard/docs/decision-log.md

   1. Each controller will be in a file and actions are functions. `Home -> Controller/Home.php`
   1. Each controller will be in a folder and a specific file will host the actions `Home -> Controller/Home/Home.php`.
 - The second approach allows for having utility/helper files along side the controller but it produces more files which is not needed for the scope of this project.
 - For the record, I believe it is better to have componont based file-heirarchy (link to Brown's page) where each of the MVC file for a component reside next to each other.
+This becomes even more evident when using PSR04, not only the folder is not the same but also the namespaces.
 This is way beyond the scope of this challenge.

 ### We won't do I18n, we use English only